alexnikol/AnyCast/Podcasts Genres List/README.md

 The list of available colors should(can be) be specific for each application that uses this feature.
 - Colors list will be provided as list of hex strings.
 - Passed colors should be validated and delivers an error if any of the colors is invalid hex color.
+- Provider deliver error if provided list is empty.
 - If genres count is greater than colors list count, than provider should return color from the start of the list (e.g. Colors list has 3 colors), for 5th genre provider should return 2nd color.
 - If provider is empty and does not have colors, provider should deliver error.